 Spark Energy

-Spark Energy has 26 years in Texas—and nearly 100 BBB complaints.
-Flat-rate plans are legit, but read the contract carefully.
+Is Spark Energy good?
+Spark Energy has 26 years in Texas but nearly 100 BBB complaints—flat-rate plans are legit, but they exploit customers who don’t read contracts carefully.

 Company Overview

-Spark Energy started in Houston in 1999—26 years of operating in Texas, publicly traded (NASDAQ: VIA), 17-state footprint.
+Spark Energy has operated in Houston since 1999.
+Publicly traded [NASDAQ: VIA], 17-state footprint, 26 years of track record.
 Those are real credentials.
 The company isn’t going anywhere.

 Where Spark Energy Operates